adventofcode/2015solutions/README.md

 - p[1-2].[ext] - the code file. ext is c for C, cpp for C++, sh for POSIX sh...
 - p[1-2].input - the input provided by the problem
 - p[1-2] - compiled binary.
 Not to be included in the repo, as per gitignore.

+##### Disclaimer
+This repository and this organization are not in any way linked to [adventofcode.com](http://adventofcode.com/) except through sharing of a name.